awsdocs/amazon-kendra-developer-guide/doc_source/response-types.md

 ## Answer<a name="query-answer"></a>

 Amazon Kendra detected one or more question answers in the response\.
 A factoid is the response to a who, what, when, or where question such as *What is the height of the space needle?* Amazon Kendra returns text in the index that best matches the query\.
-The text is in the `AnswerText` field and contains highlight information for the search term within the response text\.
+The text is in the `AnswerText` field and contains highlight information for the search term within the response text\. `AnswerText` includes the full document excerpt with highlighted text, while `DocumentExcerpt` includes the truncated \(290 characters\) document excerpt with highlighted text\.

 ```
 {
     'AnswerText': {
-        'Highlights': [
+        'TextWithHighlights': [
             {
                 'BeginOffset': 271,
                 'EndOffset': 279,